sunken1110/LeetCode-solutions/Solutions/M/3223-minimum-length-of-string-after-operations/README.md

 1. Count the frequency of each character in `s`.

 2. For each character, count maximum number of processes until the number of it is at most 2.
-    - If the frequency is odd, we delete until total number of 1.
+    - If the frequency is odd, we delete 2 characters until the total number is 1.
-    - If the frequency is even, we delete until total number of 2.
+    - If the frequency is even, we delete 2 characters until the total number is 2.

 3. The length of final string is a sum of the final number of each character.